fluent/fluent-operator/README.md

 ### Plugin Grouping

-Input, filter, and output plugins are connected by the mechanism of tagging and matching.
-For input and output plugins, always create `Input` or `Output` instances for every plugin.
+Input, filter, and output plugins are connected by label selectors.
+For input and output plugins, always create `Input` or `Output` CRs for every plugin.
 Don't aggregate multiple inputs or outputs into one `Input` or `Output` object, except you have a good reason to do so.
 Take the demo `logging stack` for example, we have one yaml file for each output.

 However, for filter plugins, if you want a filter chain, the order of filters matters.
-You need organize multiple filters into an array as the demo [logging stack](manifests/logging-stack/filter-kubernetes.yaml) suggests.
+You need to organize multiple filters into an array as the demo [logging stack](manifests/logging-stack/filter-kubernetes.yaml) suggests.

 ### Path Convention